scaelles/OSVOS-TensorFlow/README.md

-This TensorFlow code is a posteriori implmentation of OSVOS.
+This TensorFlow code is a posteriori implementation of OSVOS.
 The results published in the paper were obtained using the Caffe version that can be found at [OSVOS-caffe](https://github.com/kmaninis/OSVOS-caffe).